Package Leaflet: Information for the Patient

 Your blood sugar level may increase (hyperglycemia) if you take:

 Octreotide and lanreotide, used to treat acromegaly, a rare disorder characterized by excessive production of growth hormone.
-These medicines may increase or decrease your blood sugar level.
+These medicines can increase or decrease your blood sugar level.

-If you are in any of the above situations (or are unsure), consult your doctor or pharmacist.
+If you are in any of the above situations (or are unsure), talk to your doctor or pharmacist.

-If you drink alcohol, it may change your insulin needs, as your blood sugar level may be increased or decreased.
-Therefore, you should monitor your blood sugar level more frequently than usual.
+If you drink alcohol, it may change your need for insulin, as your blood sugar level may be increased or decreased.
+Therefore, you should check your blood sugar level more frequently than usual.

 Pregnancy and breastfeeding

-There are no restrictions on the use of Fiasp during breastfeeding.
+There are no restrictions on treatment with Fiasp during the breastfeeding period.

-Low blood sugar may affect your ability to drive or use tools or machines.
-If you have low blood sugar, your concentration and reaction times may be affected.
+A low blood sugar level can affect your ability to drive or use tools or machines.
+If you have a low blood sugar level, your ability to concentrate and react may be affected.
 This could put your life or the lives of others at risk.
 Ask your doctor if you can drive if:

-Important information about some of the components of Fiasp
+Important information about some of the ingredients of Fiasp

 In case of doubt, consult your doctor or pharmacist again.